Gunung Sinabung Volcano eruptions

 National Park admission fee/all permits

-Day 1: Packed lunch, fresh-cooked dinner inclusive of purified water (please specify if you have special dietary requirements), everything you need to sleep in the jungle - mat, sleeping bag and tent
+Day 1: Packed lunch, fresh-cooked dinner inclusive of drinking water (please specify if you have special dietary requirements), everything you need to sleep in the jungle - mat, sleeping bag and tent

 Day 2: Breakfast, lunch.
 Jungle inner tube raft with river captain, and your life jackets, plastic dry bag to keep your equipment dry.